Mpasiowiec/Analiza-obrazu-i-diagnozowanie-cukrzycy-na-podstawie-zdjec-dna-oka/ARIA/readme.txt

 ARIA*^ (24amd + 59diab + 61control)
 Information about the subjects: this data set was collected in 2004 to 2006 in the United Kingdom.
-Subjects were adult males and females, some of whom were healthy (control group), some with age-related macular degeneration (AMD group), and some were diabetic patients (diabetic group).
+Subjects were adult males and females, some of whom were healthy (control group), some with age-related macular degeneration (AMD group)(deleted in this repository), and some were diabetic patients (diabetic group).
 Unfortunately, no other information from this time exists about this subjects.

 Control group “raw” retinal images (gzipped files):
 Control group blood vessel tracings (gzipped files):